flueke/mvme/doc/sphinx/source/mvlc_trigger_io.rst

 * Right-click the newly created event and select ``Add Module``.
 Use the type drop-down and select ``MVLC Timestamp/Counter``.
-Accept the dialog to create a module which will read out Counter0 of Trigger I/O module.
+Accept the dialog to create a module which will read out Counter0 of the Trigger I/O module.

   .. autofigure:: mvlc_examples/01-sysclk-readout/vme_tree.png